Viewing and Downloading Slow Query Logs

 in the upper left corner of the page and choose Databases > Relational Database Service.

 - In the navigation pane on the left, choose Logs.
-On the Slow Query Logs page, click Log Details to view details about slow query logs.
+On the Slow Query Logs page, click the Log Details tab.

 Figure 2 Slow query log details

-- You can view the slow query log records of a specified execution statement type or a specific time period.
+- You can view the slow query log records of a specified statement or a specific time period.

-- Only SELECT statements return the number of result rows.
+- Only SELECT statements return the number of result rows (column Result Rows).
 The number of result rows for the INSERT, UPDATE, DELETE, and CREATE statements is 0 by default.

 - You can view slow query logs of a specified database name (which cannot contain any special characters).
 The database name supports only exact search.

-- Slow query logs only record executed statements whose execution duration exceeds the threshold.
+- Slow query logs record executed statements whose execution duration exceeds the threshold.

 - The long_query_time parameter determines when a slow query log is recorded.
-However, changes to this parameter do not affect already recorded logs.
-If long_query_time is changed from 1s to 0.1s, RDS starts recording statements that meet the new threshold and still displays the previously recorded logs that do not meet the new threshold.
-For example, a 1.5s SQL statement that was recorded when the threshold was 1s will not be deleted now that the new threshold is 2s.
+Changes to this parameter do not affect already recorded logs.
+For example, if the value of this parameter is changed from 1 to 0.1 (unit: second), RDS starts recording statements that meet the new threshold and still displays the previously recorded logs that do not meet the new threshold.

-- A maximum of 2,000 slow log records can be displayed.
-To view more slow log records, contact customer service.
+- A maximum of 2,000 slow log records can be queried.
+To view more slow query log records, submit a service ticket.

-- If the length of a single line of an SQL statement exceeds 10 KB or the total number of lines exceeds 200, the SQL statement will be truncated.
-When you view slow query log details, the SQL statement may be incomplete after special processing and is for reference only.
+- If the length of a single line of an SQL statement exceeds 10 KB or the statement has more than 200 lines, the SQL statement will be truncated.
+When you view slow query log details, SQL statements may be incomplete after special processing and are for reference only.

 Viewing Statistics